AnonymerNiklasistanonym/UpdateOnePlusOneLineageOs/README.md

 - TWRP is installed
 - LineageOS is installed

+**Disclaimer:**
+All these instructions were found on the internet and could result in your device having multiple problems like data loss or a permanent bootloop.
+This is not an official guide - just instructions that worked when upgrading to LineageOS 18 for the author.

-## 1. Downloading the latest ROM zip file and Google app zip file
+## 1. Download the latest ROM zip file and Google app zip file

 1. Go to the [official LineageOS download page](https://download.lineageos.org/bacon) and download the `lineage-XX.X-YYYYYYYY-nightly-bacon-signed.zip` file to your internal storage
    - At the moment this is `lineage-18.1-20210429-nightly-bacon-signed.zip`